 Student Spotlight: Andrew Chin

-Andrew Chin is a third-year PhD candidate in the Department of Biostatistics.
+Andrew Chin is a fourth-year PhD candidate in the Department of Biostatistics.
 Andrew previously worked as a software engineer and product manager for a healthcare data platform company, and during COVID was part of Carnegie Mellon University's COVID19 response effort in their Machine Learning Department.

 - Hometown: Fremont, CA